10 Online Retailing Mistakes That Can Lead to Customer Loss

 - Enable GZip compression.
 Most modern websites use PHP to create HTML pages.
 These pages can be compressed into something lighter and that can very well speed up your website.

 - Manage your modules and plugins effectively.
 Modules and plugins are very useful in building modern websites.
-As a rule, take it that the fewer the better.
+As a rule, the fewer the better.
 Ensure proper maintenance of your modules and remove those that are no longer receiving updates.
 We suggest you get a replacement for modules that have not been updated in two years.

 - Consider using a CDN.
 Content Delivery Networks (CDN) have great benefits for optimizing your websites and for Google higher ranking due to website increased speed.
 You can use a CDN to integrate a Content Delivery Network (CDN).
 Incorporating a CDN with your website gives you several benefits, including faster Page Loads since most of your files will be served from a much closer location to your end-users, reduced Server Load, handle More Visitors, and higher SEO Rankings which will be the result of the increase in performance to your site.